cotes2020/jekyll-theme-chirpy/_posts/2020-10-26-we-moved-to-jekyll.md

   </p>
 </div>

-The last feature I really like is the table of content of the right side which shows you automatically where you are at the moment and also lets you create links to headlines.
+The last feature I really like is the table of content on the right side which shows you automatically where you are at the moment and also lets you create links to headlines.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/Table-of-contents-in-Jekyll.jpg"><img loading="lazy" src="/assets/img/posts/Table-of-contents-in-Jekyll.jpg" alt="Table of contents in Jekyll" /></a>